regal/regal/docs/agents.md

 game.agents === {}; // All of attic's properties are equal to their original values, so our instance state is empty!
 ```

-Because static agents' original definitions are stored in the game itself, a `GameInstance` only needs to store any modifications made to it.
+Because static agents' original definitions are stored in the core game code, a `GameInstance` only needs to store any modifications made to them.
 This saves us from needing to include unnecessary data in the instance state.

 And don't forget, static agents *are agents*!
 We still get all the benefits (event sourcing, change tracking, undoing) of nonstatic agents.